ML-Bioinfo-CEITEC/ENNGene/README.md

 If you split the dataset by chromosomes after reducing its size, make sure all the classes in all the categories (train, test, etc.) contain at least some data, as some small chromosomes might get fully removed.*

-`Seed` Parameter used for the reproducibility of the semi-random dataset size reduction.

 ##### Data Split
 Supplied data must be split into training, validation and testing datasets.